scottgal/mostlylucid.dse/code_evolver/ANTHROPIC_SDK_MIGRATION.md

 3. **Try a simple request:**
    ```
-   CodeEvolver> write a haiku about coding
+   DiSE> write a haiku about coding
    ```

 4. **Verify routing is working:**